vierge-noire/cakephp-fixture-factories/README.md

 If you ever switched to a branch with different migrations, the `Migrator` will automatically drop the tables where needed, and re-run the migrations.
 Switching branches does not require any manipulation on your side.

-Now that you test DB schema is set, you are ready to use the factories.
+Now that your test DB schema is set, you are ready to use the factories.

 ## Bulding factories

 ### Bake command

 We recommand you to use the bake command in order prepare your factories.
-In order to do so, simply load the `CakephpFixtureFactories` plugin by adding `$this->addPlugin('CakephpFixtureFactories');` in your `Application.php` bootstrap method, idealy right after loading the `Bake` plugin.
+To do so, simply load the `CakephpFixtureFactories` plugin by adding `$this->addPlugin('CakephpFixtureFactories');` in your `Application.php` bootstrap method, idealy right after loading the `Bake` plugin.

 The command